xiongyihui/archcookbook/en/06-Analog-world.md

 ## Procedure ##

-* Connect middle SIG pin of Grove - Potentiometer to P0_11, other two pins to GND and 3.3V
+* Connect Grove - Potentiometer to the Grove connector named "Analog"
 * Build and upload the program to Arch platform. (follow procedure listed in Recipe 1)

 The rate of blinking of the LED is controlled by the analog value read from the potentiometer.